dingusdev/dingusppc/zdocs/users/manual.md

 --serial_backend=socket
 ```

-Set the ADB devices to attach, comma-separated
+Change where the output of Open Firmware is directed to, either to the command line (with stdio) or a Unix socket (unavailable in Windows builds).
+Open Firmware 1.x outputs here by default.

 ```
 --adb_devices TEXT
 ```

-Change where the output of Open Firmware is directed to, either to the command line (with stdio) or a Unix socket (unavailable in Windows builds).
-Open Firmware 1.x outputs here by default.
+Set the ADB devices to attach, comma-separated.

 ### Command Line Examples